This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 1. Clove Essential Oil

 Clove is widely accepted as a reliable solution for dry socket and for relieving the pain and discomfort associated with various dental disorders.
-The Journal of Dentistry, for instance, published a study in 2006 proving that clove essential oil had the same numbing effect as benzocaine, a topical agent commonly used before needle insertion.
+The Journal of Dentistry, for instance, published a study in 2006 that revealed clove essential oil had the same numbing effect as benzocaine, a topical agent commonly used before needle insertion.

 2. Sea Salt

-The next thing you want to use for home remedies for toothache relief is sea salt.
-In fact, the benefits of sea salt include its natural antibacterial activities, so using sea salt in the area by gargling and swishing with water can actually have an analgesic effect.
+The benefits of sea salt include its natural antibacterial activities, so using sea salt in the painful area by gargling and swishing with water can actually have an analgesic effect.

 3. Peppermint Oil